ohmqtt/ohmqtt_python/README.md

 This will automatically assign topic aliases to topics up to the maximum topic alias ID reported by the broker.

-QoS 0 messaging will use the least overall bandwidth.
+Increasing QoS levels will use more overall bandwidth.
-You may force subscriptions to use QoS 0 by setting `max_qos`:
+You may force a maximum QoS level when subscribing to a topic:

 ```python
 client.subscribe("some/topic", callback, max_qos=0)